Sample Return/Refund Policy Template

 But, for most businesses, your Refund Policy may easily end up being longer than this short paragraph.

 What Should Your Refund Policy Contain?

-There are, however, some clauses which every comprehensive and legally enforceable Refund Policy should have.
+While Refund Policies vary from store to store, there are some clauses which every comprehensive and legally enforceable Refund Policy should have.
 To help make things clearer, we'll break the Policy into sections: refunds, exchanges, shipping, initiating the refund or exchange, and cancellation.

 Even if you include your Refund Policy as part of your Terms and Conditions, and you don't have a separate Refund Policy, you should still include these clauses or information addressing each point.

 The simpler your Refund Policy, the better.
 But it still needs to be informative and address relevant information.